-A resource for tools, techniques and good practices for virtual events, hybrid events, online event-based learning, and perpetual communities.
+A resource for tools, techniques, and best practices for virtual events, hybrid events, online event-based learning, and perpetual communities.

-If you’ve come to take a deeper dive on all topics related to digital events, hybrid events and live streaming, perpetual sharing and learning communities and of course, virtual events, you’ve come to the right place.
-This is our jumping off location to organize, publish, curate and share everything we can find that we think is helpful, actionable, thought-provoking and a valuable resource in your quest to understand and produce more efficient, engaging and profitable event-based programs.
+If you’ve come to take a deeper dive into all topics related to digital events, hybrid events and live streaming, perpetual sharing and learning communities, and of course, virtual events, you’ve come to the right place.
+This is our jumping-off location to organize, publish, curate, and share everything we can find that we think is helpful, actionable, thought-provoking, and a valuable resource in your quest to understand and produce more efficient, engaging, and profitable event-based programs.

 User Journey & Experience

 Map out what you want the attendee to see, do and feel during the event, and why.
 Creating a theme for the event based on this and your desired outcomes around them will create structure, atmosphere, cohesiveness.